-Michigan's Covid-19 crisis could be a sign of what's to come for the US, expert says - Local News 8
+Michigan's COVID-19 crisis could be a sign of what's to come for the US, expert says - Local News 8

 But there are challenges ahead.

 “The last 20 to 30% are going to be the hardest because a lot of folks in this country are still hesitant to get the vaccine.
-We’re seeing it all over the country,” Reiner said.
+We’re seeing it all over the country,” Reiner from George Washington University said.
 “We need to really get down on the grassroots level, talk to people about their hesitancy and get shots into arms.”

 “Because if we don’t vaccinate that last 30% or so, we’re still going to have to live with this virus for a very long time.”